somenath203/ecommerce-store_app_web_decider/README.md

 *The company is trying to decide whether to focus their efforts on their mobile app experience or their website.
 They've hired you on contract to help them figure it out!*

-*Write a Linear Regression Model to predict what will be the best for the company.*
+*Write a Linear Regression Model to predict wether website will be the best for the company or mobile app.*